 There’s also been more money pumped into these vaccine trials by governments, which wouldn’t be the case in a non-emergency situation.

-Safety data so far for the Pfizer vaccine, for example, is very good – only showing mild side effects – and phase three trials are designed to expose any serious safety concerns.
+For the vaccines that have been approved, the safety data is very good – only showing mild side effects – and phase three trials are designed to expose any serious safety concerns.

 In some cases, vaccines need specific safety approval for certain groups.
 The Oxford University Vaccine Group said: ‘the easiest example for a special case minority group is pregnant women.
 Without specific trials in pregnant women, no vaccine would carry approval for use for them.’

 The JCVI has advised that pregnant women at high risk of getting coronavirus or developing complications from the virus should discuss vaccination with their doctor.

 Will a COVID-19 vaccine mean a return to ‘normal’ life?

 It’s thought that if we want to return to ‘normal’ life, we need a vaccine, but scientists have stressed it’s not a silver bullet, and as the UK is currently experiencing a challenging rise in infections due in part to the new, more infectious, variant – it’s definitely not a time to relax our guard.

 There are significant issues in disseminating a vaccine globally too.
 Depending on the type of vaccine, it may have specialist storage requirements that make it trickier in areas where the appropriate infrastructure doesn’t exist.
 For example, the Pfizer vaccine needs to be kept in very low temperatures.

 We also don’t know how long-lasting the immunity from a vaccine will be, and whether we’ll need booster shots or even a yearly injection, as there is for flu.